chianti-atomic/ChiantiPy/README.md

 * [Jupyter](http://jupyter.org/)

-Optionally, if you'd like to use the GUI interfaces,
+Optionally, if you'd like to use the GUI dialogs,

 * [PyQt5](https://riverbankcomputing.com/software/pyqt/intro) and/or
 * [PyQt4](https://riverbankcomputing.com/software/pyqt/intro) and/or